Tory's Surprise (open) Sept 23, 2019 23:33:04 GMT -5

 THUD!
 It dug into the base of the huge maple tree with a satisfying thump.
 “Pull this rope across!”
 Tory shouted at the courier and the kids.
 After a short discussion on the other bank, they pulled the larger rope over with the smaller one.
 “Wrap it twice around that tree and tie it off!” she yelled.
 The two boys complied.
 “I hope they know how to tie a knot.”
 Tory muttered as she ran the rope down through two large rings she had attached to two of the corners of the raft.
 She tied the other end of the rope off snugly to a large elm tree on her side.

 She pushed and pushed and finally got the raft over the edge of the bank and into the water.
 One corner rested on the bottom and the rest of the raft was actually floating.
-She had one more section of climbing rope and she tied that to the corner of the raft and the other to Chip’s saddle.
+She had one more section of climbing rope and she tied that around her waist and the other end to Chip’s saddle.
 She lined him up on the path she wanted him to take. “not until I have the kids on board, you hear?”
 She said sternly to her ranger pony.
 Chip wickered and tossed his head.
 “I will whistle.”
+For the trip back, she planned to have Chip help pull the raft across, but for now, he was her safety line should she get separated from the raft.

 She cut a long sturdy pole and placed it on the raft and then she took one of her leather belts out of her pack, slinging it over her shoulder afterwards.
 She gave Chip a kiss on his nose and then, with a deep breath, she faced her fear of the water once again.